 Types of Home Additions

 There are several different ways you can add livable space to your home.
-Depending on where you need the extra room, there is more than likely a way to make it happen.
+Depending on where you need the extra room, there is likely a way to make it happen.
 Some of the most common types of home additions are outlined below.

-For example, a kitchen bump out may allow you to add a breakfast nook so your family can gather to eat meals together in one space and not be split up between the kitchen and a separate dining room.
+For example, a kitchen bump out may allow you to add a breakfast nook so your family can gather to eat together in one space and not be split between the kitchen and a separate dining room.

 Multi-Room Build Out